CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

-Now we can list the available datasets provided by Mastercard for the US Census block groups spatial resolution:
+Now we can list the available datasets provided by Mastercard for the block group spatial resolution:

 ```python